 - Cool, slice, and enjoy.
 Place into airtight bags or containers.
 This bread freezes well, to keep some fresh for later.

-- This bread is best when served at room temperature.
+- Banana bread is best when served at room temperature.
 However, it only stays good on the counter for about 2 - 3 days (depending on humidity).
 But you can refrigerate or freeze it to keep it longer.
 Just let it come back to room temperature before serving.